- How does a Roulette System operate?

 In general, any table where the minimum €25 is placed on the bet on even chances, the top limit on the same table is, as a rule, €1000.
 It is apparent from the above table that our experiment will finish after the 6th loss, or after losing €1,575.
 If we continue to play and, with no opportunity to double, simply make the maximum bet of €1,000 (based on the assumption that “our day will come”) on 7th, 8th and 9th throw, we lose another €3,000.
 Finally, on the 10th, we win back €1,000.
 Then we’d be in the hole €3,575.

-If only one condition of the roulette system is impossible to fulfill, then the roulette system no longer works.
+If only one condition of the roulette strategy is impossible to fulfill, then the roulette betting system no longer works.

 In systems like martingale rarely can be used the reverse of the principle.
 The player adds the sum of the initial bet to the next bet irrespective of the result of each spin.
 He plays on even chances.
 The player decides when to stop the game whenever he wants.
 Here is an example of such strategy: